apigee/terraform-modules/samples/x-transitive-peering/README.md

 This sample contains:
 * Apigee Basic Setup with internal Endpoint
-* Internal HTTPbin Backend MIG with ILB
+* Internal HTTP Backend MIG with ILB
 * Network Appliance MIG with custom routes for backend and the Apigee IP range.
 * Firewalls